MediciHouse07/Learning_Records/economic_money_banking.md

 - elastic reserve
 - discount loans, rediscount, FR reserve, FR notes
 - the idea that this would work is because they see that ther e is loan that can be discounted

+### 2-4 8/9

+2023/03/27

+- WWI
+- US CB is a history of war finance
+- member banks, reserve banks, central bank
+- main street bank, expanding their balance sheet
+- discount, replenish their reserve
+- use loan as colleteral to replenish reserve
+- reserve bank can create reserve, not like national banking system(origins)
+- if in notes, rediscount, FR prints money
+- rediscount the loans

 ### 2-5 Lecture 3 9/9